The Japanese American Storytelling Program

 She currently resides in Ann Arbor, Michigan with her husband and works at Kintone, a subsidiary of Cybozu Corporation, to grow the Japan-based technology business in the US.

-Steve Sakanashi (Tokyo) – The Heart of a Foreigner: 99 Years away from Home (in English)
+Steve Sakanashi (Tokyo, Japan) – The Heart of a Foreigner: 99 Years away from Home (in English)

 Steve Sakanashi’s great grandfather, Kenzo Sakanashi, is not in the incarceration camp records… Instead, he was incarcerated in a special camp by the FBI on suspicion of being a Japanese spy.
 Join Steve as he unlocks Kenzo’s mystery by unveiling government papers from the WWII period and revealing the backstory of Japanese-American incarceration.
 Listen to the enthralling story of Kenzo’s children’s sacrifice to serve in the military of a nation that treated their father like an animal and the 99-year-long Sakanashi journey to return to Japan.